gini/gini-sdk-android/ginisdk/src/doc/source/guides/common-tasks.rst

 Report an extraction error to Gini
 ==================================

-If the processing result for a document was not satisfactory for the user, your app can give her the opportunity to report a error directly to Gini.
-Gini will return a error identifier which can be used to refer to it towards the Gini support.
+If the processing result for a document was not satisfactory for the user, your app can enable your user the opportunity to report an error directly to Gini.
+Gini will return an error identifier which can be used to refer to it towards the Gini support.
 The user must agree that Gini can use this document for debugging and error analysis.
 The code example below shows how to send the error report to Gini.

 .. code-block:: java